Man, isn’t technology the best? It’s making modern life easier, interconnecting the planet, and making a lot of people a lot of money.

-Social media addicts will protest that social network sites are a good thing, because they help them feel interconnected.
-But a study by Indiana University showed that active use of Facebook led to poor self-esteem.
+Social media addicts will protest that social network sites are a good thing because they help them feel interconnected.
+But a study by Indiana University showed that active use of Facebook led to poorer self-esteem.

 Using a computer and watching television also negatively impacts memory, including our ability to remember people’s faces.

 Technology is changing the way we learn.
 We are overloaded with information, which researchers at Charles University found made students “unable to interchange information for knowledge.”
 In other words, it’s easy for us to access facts, but it’s getting harder for us to assign meaning to those facts, interconnect them with other information, and retain our understanding.

 We absorb information, but we don’t reflect on it.

 Psychology Today also reports that we’ve become lazy about carefully considering our decisions.
 Online, we’re more likely to “make bad decisions faster, and often with more prolific/lasting effects.”